Reviewed by personal safety expert Pete Canavan

 - What kinds of emergencies could affect me?

 First, consider how many people (and animals) your survival kit will need to support and what their specific needs are.
-An emergency kit for a young, single adult will look different from an emergency kit for a family with little kids, or for an older couple.
+An emergency kit for a young, single adult will look different from an emergency kit for a family with kids, or for an older couple.

 Does the emergency typically require you to shelter in place (stay at home) or would you possibly need to evacuate?
 If you think there's an evacuation possibility, you may want to consider creating a portable survival kit that you can easily throw in your car.
 If you already spend a lot of time on the road, or if you're worried about an emergency while you're at work, you may want smaller emergency kits just for your car or office.